• 06 Sep, 2024

 American Airlines allows big dogs based on animal breed and size.
 Your pets can travel as carry-on or transported through American Airlines cargo.

 Carry-on pets are limited to dogs and cats that fit essential criteria such as size, age, and destination requirements.
 In specific destinations where large dogs are allowed, that pet must travel on most flights for up to 12 hours and flights to/from select locations.
 Those locations are within the United States and Canada.
+For more information, see American Airlines' pet policy.

 The U.S. and Canada